Rony (footballer): Palmeiras

 On 21 February 2020, Rony joined Palmeiras on a deal until 2024.
 He made his debut for the club eight days later, replacing Luiz Adriano in a 0–0 Campeonato Paulista away draw against Santos.

 Rony only scored his first goal for Verdão on 1 October 2020, netting the club's fifth in a 5–0 home routing of Bolívar, in the 2020 Copa Libertadores.
 He was an important unit in the club's title in the competition, scoring a further four goals and providing eight assists (including one to Breno Lopes' goal in the final against Santos).

 On 26 June 2021, already established as a starter, Rony renewed his contract with Palmeiras for a further year.
 In April 2022, after scoring against Emelec, he reached 13 goals for the club in the Libertadores, becoming their top scorer in the competition.

 On 12 October 2022, Rony renewed his link with Palmeiras until 2026; he also received a pay rise.

 Atlético Mineiro

 On 14 February 2025, Rony joined Atlético Mineiro on a deal running until December 2027.
+In July, he went to court against the club to rescind his link after alleging unpaid wages, but withdrew the action shortly after, after reaching an agreement with the club.

+Santos

+On 30 January 2026, Rony joined Santos on a three-year contract for a rumoured fee of € 3 million.
+He became the fourth former Palmeiras player to join the club within a year, joining former teammates Zé Rafael, Mayke and Gabriel Menino.

+Rony made his club debut on 31 January 2026, replacing Miguel Terceros in the first half of a 2–0 away loss to São Paulo, and scored his first goal eight days later, netting the winner in a 2–1 away success over Noroeste.